10,000+ Personnel On The Ground To Support Restoration Efforts Following Hurricane Helene

-Company making final preparations Thursday; encourages customers to prepare for extensive damage and potential for extended power outages

-ATLANTA, Sept.
-26, 2024 /PRNewswire/ -- As Hurricane Helene approaches the coast of Florida, Georgia Power is making its final preparations to respond to anticipated widespread damage and potential for extended power outages across the state.
+ATLANTA, September 27, 2024 /3BL/ - As Hurricane Helene approaches the coast of Florida, Georgia Power is making its final preparations to respond to anticipated widespread damage and potential for extended power outages across the state.
 As the majority of the state of Georgia prepares to feel impacts from the storm, the company has aligned the right resources – more than 10,000 personnel on the ground currently – and continues to refine plans as the storm gets closer to ensure a safe and effective response.
 The National Hurricane Center forecasts high winds, heavy rainfall, flash flooding, and possible tornadoes as Hurricane Helene enters the state.
 This follows the "storm before the storm" – including heavy rains over the last 24 hours which has already caused flooding and weakened trees.

 Support from Across the Industry